gemrey13/cs50W/README.md

 - Lecture 5: Javascript
 - Lecture 6: User Interface
 - Lecture 7: Testing and CI/CD
-- Lecture 8: Scalability and Secuirity
+- Lecture 8: Scalability and Security

 Each project has its own folder containing the source code, templates, and relevant documentation.